 Research is abuzz about easing the symptoms of dementia without medication.
 In fact, clinicians at John Hopkins University and the University of Michigan have crafted a strategy to reduce drugs for typical behavior problems.

-This approach is termed DICE that stands for describe, investigate, create, and evaluate.
+This approach is termed DICE that stands for describing, investigate, create, and evaluate.
 Research that stretches to cover two decades backs the strategy that intends to chalk out individualized behavioral intervention for patients.

 First author Helen C. Kales, head of the Program for Positive Aging at the University of Michigan Health System and an investigator at the VA Center for Clinical Management Research revealed about DICE.
 She elaborated, “The evidence for non-pharmaceutical approaches to the behavioral problems often seen in dementia is better than the evidence for antipsychotics and far better than for other classes of medication.”